-We take a thematic approach to primary PSHE education, based on the PSHE Association thematic model.
-This divides PSHE into three themes: Health and Wellbeing; Relationships; and Living in the Wider World.
-We spend a term on each theme during the school year, with three topics per half term (see our Curriculum Map for PSHE).
-These strands form part of our assembly plan, giving a whole school focus.
-This approach allows different year groups to work on similar themes at the same time, which means that we are able to build on learning each year and have flexibility to deliver to single age and mixed age classes.
+We take a thematic approach to primary PSHE education, using the Coram Education SCARF scheme of work, which is based on the PSHE Association thematic model.
+This divides PSHE into six half-termly themes.
+These themes form part of our assembly plan, giving a whole school focus.
+This approach allows different year groups to work on similar themes at the same time, which means that we are able to build on learning each year.